yoshiii11/yoshiii11/README.md

-  Im going to be working on this
+  Im going to be working on this too lazy rn